jundalisay/superblist/content/en/material/principles/part-2/chapter-03.md

 {{< box >}}
-<h3>Qosts in Physics: Schwarzschild Radii or Centers of Gravity</h3>
+### Qosts in Physics: Schwarzschild Radii or Centers of Gravity

 Qosts in Physics manifest as the Schwarzschild Radius or the event horizon of a black hole.
 The Schwarzschild Radius of the Earth is 1 centimeter, while that of the sun is 3 kilometers.

-Superhysics arrives at the qost of an object by flipping the Schwarzschild Radius to make the mass dependent on a [gravitational variable G](/material/general-relativity) (not a constant) and by using a limiting tensor <code>s</code> instead of a constant speed of light <code>c</code>`.
+Superhysics arrives at the qost of an object by flipping the Schwarzschild Radius to make the mass dependent on a [gravitational variable G](/material/fallacies/general-relativity) (not a constant) and by using a limiting tensor <code>s</code> instead of a constant speed of light <code>c</code>`.

 From here we can make important logical assertions:

-<h4> 1.
-The mass and size* of a qost is dependent on its gravitational signature</h4>
+#### 1. The mass and size* of a qost is dependent on its gravitational signature

 Since a qost represents a complex idea, then a small Schwarzschild Radius represents a small idea while large one represents a large one.